Japan Center for Economic Research

 Hal Hill (Australia): Professor, Australian National University

-Marcus Noland (USA): Deputy Director and Senior Fellow, Peterson Institute for International Economics
+Marcus Noland (USA): Executive Vice President and Director of Studies, Peterson Institute for International Economics

 Chalongphob Sussangkarn (Thailand): Distinguished Fellow, Thailand Development Research Institute